-- 1) Stormwater Utility Billing Agreement: The proposed annexation area has approximately 14,200 Equivalent Residential Units - (ERUs), which would generate \$681,600 annual revenue at the current Miami-Dade County stormwater utilities rates. - 2) Stormwater Management Interlocal Agreement (Canals): The County operates and maintains stormwater infrastruc
+1) Stormwater Utility Billing Agreement:

+The proposed annexation area has approximately 14,200 Equivalent Residential Units (ERUs), which would generate \$681,600 annual revenue at the current Miami-Dade County stormwater utilities rates.

-The County operates and maintains stormwater infrastructure within the proposed annexation area.
+2) Stormwater Management Interlocal Agreement (Canals): The County operates and maintains stormwater infrastructure within the proposed annexation area.
 All secondary canals will remain under the control of the County.
-The Village will be required to enter into an interlocal agreement to cost-share until perpetuity, the maintenance of the following canals that provide drainage services and flood protection to the proposed annexation area:
+The Village will be required to enter into Staff Report for Proposed Boundary Change to the Village of Virginia Gardens Page 14 of 15 an interlocal agreement to cost-share until perpetuity, the maintenance of the following canals that provide drainage services and flood protection to the proposed annexation area: